Fco-Reyesf/spring-boot/README.md

 # sprint-boot
-Proyect to learn about sprint boot
+Proyect to learn about spring boot